anders-lind/Greenwall-Pruning/README.md

 </p>
 Please be patient as the videos can takes a few moments to load in.

-The video is also available in full length and quality on google drive (https://drive.google.com/file/d/1_ytfkOsZ_eVM8iPWUoouuIQAFR-C1kbh/view)
+The video is also available in full length and high quality on google drive (https://drive.google.com/file/d/1_ytfkOsZ_eVM8iPWUoouuIQAFR-C1kbh/view)

 ## Setup